 Article

-The change of seasons is a good time for an immunity boost.
-Especially in the first few months when your baby’s immune system is too immature to fight off common colds & flu, bugs & viruses.
-Luckily your baby was born with a natural immunity that they inherited from you during pregnancy.
-In addition, colostrum – the milk your baby gets from the breast in the first three days of life – includes a high dose of antibodies.
+There are 7 ways to boost your baby’s immunity in infancy.
+In the first few months, your baby’s immune system is immature.
+Fortunately, your baby was born with a natural immunity inherited from you during pregnancy.
+In addition, colostrum – the milk your baby gets from the breast in the first three days of life – has a high dose of antibodies.

-Here are 7 ways to boost your baby’s immunity:
+7 ways to boost your baby’s immunity:

 1. Sleep